dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 ### Long request header fields

 Proxy server default settings typically limit request header fields to 8,190 bytes.
-An app may require fields longer than the default (for example, apps that use [Azure Active Directory](https://azure.microsoft.com/services/active-directory/)).
+An app may require fields longer than the default (for example, apps that use [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/)).
 If longer fields are required, the proxy server's [LimitRequestFieldSize](https://httpd.apache.org/docs/2.4/mod/core.html#LimitRequestFieldSize) directive requires adjustment.
 The value to apply depends on the scenario.
 For more information, see your server's documentation.

 > [!WARNING]
 > Don't increase the default value of `LimitRequestFieldSize` unless necessary.
 Increasing the value increases the risk of buffer overrun (overflow) and Denial of Service (DoS) attacks by malicious users.